fersilva362/fersilva362/README.md

 # Hi !
 In 2018 I started my carrer in the software development.
-Since then, I have dedicated myself to learn React, JavaScript  to get  the best entry-level tech jobs for a career in the technolog for applications.
+Since then, I have dedicated myself to learn React, JavaScript,Flutter  to get  the best entry-level tech jobs for a career in the technolog for applications.

 In my projects I use a number of programming languagues to work properly:

 ### Front-End
 - [React](https://reactjs.org/) - HTML enhanced for web apps!
+-
 ### Back-End
 - [Node.js](http://nodejs.org) - evented I/O for the backend
 - [Express](http://expressjs.com) - fast node.js network app framework